The-Marcy-Lab-School/se-unit-7/lesson-3-middleware-templating/practice/solutions.md

 }

 app.use(trackPageViews())
+app.use(bodyParser);
 ```

 Another approach would be to use an ES6 class with the view object as a property and the middleware method that could run each time.

 2. How do templates fit into web applications?
 Why are they useful?